alex3305/home-assistant-addons/rclone/README.md

 ## About

 Rclone ("rsync for cloud storage") is a command line program to sync files and directories to and from different cloud storage providers.
+This add-on can only be used to sync your Home Assistant files (like snapshots) to a remote.

 [Click here for the full Rclone documentation](https://rclone.org/docs/)